digitalocean/container-blueprints/DOKS-hardening/kubescape.md

    kubectl exec -it deployment/game-2048 -n game-2048 -- id -u
    ```

-If all checks pass then you successfully applied the required security recommendations.
+If all checks pass then you applied the required security recommendations successfully.

 ### Triggering the Kubescape CI/CD Workflow Automatically